finos/common-domain-model/docs/product-model.md

 These attributes are:

 * Cash: An asset that consists solely of a monetary holding in a currency.
-The only attribute on this data type is an `Identifier` which is a string that should be populated with the `CurrencyCodeEnum` for the currency of the cash.
+The only attribute on this data type is an `Identifier`, populated with the currency code (using the `CurrencyCodeEnum` list) for the currency of the cash.
 * Commodity: An Asset comprised of raw or refined materials or agricultural products, eg gold, oil or wheat.
   The applicable identifiers are the ISDA definitions for reference benchmarks.